martinoischia/first-web-page/pages/university/exercise probability.md

 Now, the standard way to approach the problem would be to consider all possible combinations to reach the center point, compute their probabilities and summing them, since each one corresponds to a different outcome of a random experiment.\\
-This leads naturally to a series of matrix multiplications; I will use the notation used to describe Markov processes, of which this is a basic example.\\
+This leads naturally to a series of matrix multiplications.
+Here I will use the notation used to describe Markov processes, of which this is a basic example.\\
 Just to give you an idea, a Markov process is when you have a system that evolves, in a probabilistic way, based on the current position, or current state, independently from the positions (states) assumed in the past.\\